 But they were certainly very busy with toys based on Anderson's next endeavour, the new Thunderbirds series which had started appearing on British television screens in September 1965 and would subsequently be shown the world over.
 In January 1966, readers of TV21 were told to "stand by" in a first advert, and soon after other adverts started showing the toy range.
 Made by various manufacturers, mostly from Hong Kong but British as well, this range of toys will have kept Jack Rosenthal very busy to organise, follow up, manage and eventually distribute.
 Robert Nicholls remembers that these toys really took over in terms of sales effort and administrative attention; the fact that they were also sold outside of the UK no doubt greatly contributing to this priority.

-Judging by the addresses seen in adverts in TV21 magazine, the company had also moved to larger offices at the London Coliseum in December 1965/January 1966, owned at the time by the ATV group.
+Judging by the addresses seen in adverts in TV21 magazine, the company had again moved in December 1965/January 1966, to larger offices at the London Coliseum which at the time was owned by the ATV group.
 The premises included a showroom, and also housed other Century 21 subsidiaries such as the book/publishing side of things.
 During the summer of 1966, the adverts include a new address of Century 21 House, though this actually still referred to the same building.
 More details are provided by Robert Nicholls and Adrian Stern who worked there, see Recollections below.

 Century 21 Toys Ltd